Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/managing_mobile_backend_services_datasources/sending_and_scheduling_push_notifications.md

 To send a notification to users located in a geographic area, the application must have first provided their current location to {{% variables/apibuilder_prod_name %}}.
 For details, see [Updating Subscriptions with Device Location](https://docs.axway.com/bundle/Titanium_SDK_allOS_en/page/subscribing_to_push_notifications.html).

-The Dashboard provides two views for sending notifications, **Standard** and **Advanced.** The Standard view provides an easy way to send notifications without having to understand the payload structure.
+Two views for sending notifications are provided, **Standard** and **Advanced.** The Standard view provides an easy way to send notifications without having to understand the payload structure.
 In the Advanced view, you manually create the JSON payload.
 The advanced form provides additional flexibility, such as including custom payload fields.

 If you prefer can use the PushNotification.notify or PushNotification.notify_tokens REST APIs to send push notifications.

 {{% alert title="Note" color="primary" %}}A warning will be displayed if you attempt to perform a push with an expired or disabled iOS certificate.{{% /alert %}}

-**To send push notifications from the Dashboard:**
+**To send push notifications:**

-1. In the Dashboard, select your application from the Dashboard home page **Apps** tab.
+1. Select your application from the **Apps** page in the Overview left menu.
 2. From the left-side navigation, select **Push Notifications**.
 3. Select **Send** to open the Send Push Notification form**.**
 4. Select either **Standard** or **Advanced**.